 SLC18A2 (Solute Carrier Family 18 Member A2) is a Protein Coding gene.
-Diseases associated with SLC18A2 include Brain Dopamine-Serotonin Vesicular Transport Disease and Parkinson Disease 1.
-Among its related pathways are Synaptic vesicle cycle and Transmission across Chemical Synapses.
+Diseases associated with SLC18A2 include Brain Dopamine-Serotonin Vesicular Transport Disease and Cocaine Abuse.
+Among its related pathways are Circadian entrainment and Neurotransmitter Release Cycle.
 GO annotations related to this gene include enzyme binding and transmembrane transporter activity.
-An important paralog of this gene is SLC18B1.
+An important paralog of this gene is SLC18A1.

 UniProtKB/Swiss-Prot for SLC18A2 Gene